cold-storage/s3c/README.md

 s3cget some/s3/path/some-file.json ~/local/path
 ```

-## Delete everything
+## Delete remote file and password

-This deletes the local file, the file in S3 and the password from your
+This deletes the file in S3 and the password from your Keychain.
-Keychain.

 ```
-s3crm ../some-file.json some/s3/path
+s3crm some/s3/path/some-file.json
 ```